JBurrellIRL/ProjectFive/README.md

 ![header](docs/readme_images/nav-logged-out.png)

-- If the visitor has logged in or registered, the options to register or log in are replaced by a user icon (from Font Awesome) and their username, to show them that they are logged in under that username.
+- If the visitor has logged in, the options to register and log in are replaced by a user icon (from Font Awesome) and their username, to show them that they are logged in under that username.
 Clicking on the username opens a dropdown menu, where the user has an option to go to their profile, add a new product (if logged in as the superuser) or to Logout.

 ![header](docs/readme_images/nav-logged-in.png)

 - The navigation bar also includes a shopping bag, which can be clicked on to reach the shopping bag page.
 Beside this is a field that shows the running total of the contents of the shopper's bag.
-This updates dynamically as the shopper adds items to their bag:
+This updates dynamically as the shopper adds items to their bag.

 ![header](docs/readme_images/shopping-bag.png)

 - The navigation bar uses Bootstrap classes and is fully responsive to screens of different sizes.
-It switches to a "hamburger" menu at 992px:
+It switches to a "hamburger" menu at 992px.

 ![header](docs/readme_images/hamburger.png)